alsora/ros2-code-examples/README.md

 ## Running the examples

-For each of the following tests, run the each command in a separate terminal window (remember that ROS2 SDK has to be sourced in every terminal!)
+For each of the following tests, run the each command in a separate terminal window (remember that the ROS2 SDK has to be sourced in every terminal window!)

 #### Publisher/Subscriber
 ```